mahendrabairagi/DeeplensWorkshop/SageMakerImageClassification/ReadMe.md

 # In this lab we will create a Image Classification model and deploy that model on Deeplens

-[Please Follow Instructions from this Blog] (https://aws.amazon.com/blogs/machine-learning/build-your-own-object-classification-model-in-sagemaker-and-import-it-to-deeplens/  or Instructions below
-)
-The SageMaker notebook Sagemaker_Imageclassification.ipynb and related lamda greegrassHelloWorld.py and label file caltech256_labels.txt is attached to this git

-we will walk you through building a model to classify common objects.
+I will walk you through building a model to classify common objects.
 This object classification model is based on Caltech-256 dataset and is trained using ResNet network.
 Through this walk through tutorial, you will build an object classifier that can identify 256 commonly found objects.

+***Source code for The SageMaker notebook Sagemaker_Imageclassification.ipynb and related lamda greegrassHelloWorld.py and label file caltech256_labels.txt is attached to this git*** No need to copy paste the code from readme.

 To build you own model, you first need to identify a dataset.
 You can bring your own dataset or use an existing one.
 In this tutorial, we show you how to build an object detection model in Amazon SageMaker using Caltech-256 image classification dataset.